ganelson/inform-evolution/proposals/0018-use-options-and-kit-configuration.md

 * The use of `(-` and `-)` and Inform 6 notation is always clumsy, and hard for relative novices to follow.
 * But particularly so here, since we have to spell out that a constant is being made.
+* Sometimes the constant was never wanted in the first place. `Locksmith by Emily Short`, for example, defines a use option `sequential action` as creating the constant `SEQUENTIAL_ACTION`, but in fact never refers to that constant again: instead, the extension just tests whether the option is active or not.
-* If we don't do that, then arbitrary code could be written in the inclusion, with unpredictable consequences.
+* Although most users want to use only very simple definitions, and some users don't even want that, they are in theory free to write arbitrary code in this inclusion, with unpredictable consequences.
-* It is unclear which kit is being affected.
+* If the aim of the use option is to affect the operation of a kit, it is unclear from the definition which kit is being affected.
-* It is easy to get these constant names wrong, leading to silent errors.
+* Presumably the idea is to create a constant whose name is significant to the kit, but it is easy to get such constant names wrong, leading to silent errors.
-* Confusion easily follows if the kit wrongly makes an `#Ifdef` test on such a constant, because the existence of the constant is not known when the kit itself is being built.
+* Confusion anyway follows if the kit wrongly makes an `#Ifdef` test on such a constant, because the existence of the constant is not known when the kit itself is being built.
 (It is known when the project is being built, but that will be later on.)
 This can cause subtle errors through use options not taking